Start with the checklist before the first season gets too big.

 Fresh Start Homestead

 The goal is not to build a giant gear wall.
-The goal is to help normal people find the few things that genuinely support a steadier life.
+The goal is to keep purchases tied to real jobs: feeding, watering, carrying, cutting, planning, storing, and cleaning up.

 Start small